Antarctica & Arctic

 a Destinations d > Texas & South West > National Parks Walk

-8 hotel nights & 2 basic hotel nights, all transportation by private vehicle (excluding 2 nights at Havasupai Reservation, services of two professional tour leaders for maximum support and flexibility and free wi-fi available in your vehicle.
-Please note all meals paid locally, maximum group size 12.
+10 nights hotel accommodation, all transportation by private vehicle, services of two professional tour leaders for maximum support and flexibility and free wi-fi available in your vehicle.
+Please note all meals paid locally,

 Zion, Bryce, Arches, Canyonlands and Grand Canyon National Parks offer the best trails in the Southwest USA.
 Trek to the remote Havasupai Reservation with incredible waterfalls and enjoy the surreal landscapes in this hiker's paradise.
 Opt for a scenic flight over one of the world's most spectacular natural wonders, the magnificent Grand Canyon, or soak up the scenery at sunset.
 A Navajo guided back roads tour of Monument Valley and a night out in Las Vegas, completes this incredible walking holiday in the USA.